Human Resources

 2. Knowledge, Skills, and Abilities:

-Working knowledge of terminology unique to the appraisal field; the income approach to property valuation; current principles, procedures, techniques and approaches to value used in the appraisal of real property; computer assisted property appraisal; tax laws of the State of New Mexico as they relate to property tax and the taxing process; taxation appeals processes related to board of equalization and court proceedings; public relations and interviewing methods; inter-relationship with other county offices; material quality and cost of construction; appraisal methodologies related to market, cost and income; technical report writing; interpersonal communication skills.
-Some knowledge of blue print reading; drafting principles and terminology; county geography; methods of land appraisal including the terrain, capacity of soil, and comparable value; sales ratio studies and coefficient of dispersion.
+Some knowledge of terminology unique to the appraisal field; current principles, procedures, techniques and approaches to value used in the appraisal of real property; public relations and interviewing methods; inter-relationship with other county offices; technical report writing; interpersonal communication skills.
+Some knowledge of blue print reading; drafting principles and terminology; county geography.

-Ability to analyze and interpret valid sales activity within the property market and to translate findings into meaningful functional sales ratio studies; visually observe the details of property and arrive at a accurate and equitable appraisal; apply appropriate methods of valuation; make mathematical calculations in determining percentages, volumes, areas, acreage, etc.; ability to interpret cost manuals used in the appraisal of property and apply appropriate methods of valuation; make judgment decisions in the appraisal process; ability to read legal descriptions, deeds, plat books, maps, and blue prints; operate a variety of tools and equipment i.e. calculator, computer, typewriter, camera, drafting instruments, measuring devices, etc.; communicate effectively verbally and in writing; develop and maintain effective working relationship with the public, fellow employees, and supervisors; follow written and verbal instructions; interpret, develop and analyze cost manual
+Ability to visually observe the details of property and arrive at an accurate and equitable appraisal; apply appropriate methods of valuation; make mathematical calculations in determining percentages, volumes, areas, acreage, etc.; ability to read legal descriptions, deeds, plat books, maps, and blue prints; operate a variety of tools and equipment i.e. calculator, computer, typewriter, camera, drafting instruments, measuring devices, etc.; communicate effectively verbally and in writing; develop and maintain effective working relationship with the public, fellow employees, and supervisors; follow written and verbal instructions; interpret, develop and analyze cost manual.

 3. Special Qualifications: